View Document Text

 At present, FVIM does not receive any direct or indirect compensation for client referrals to third-party

 service providers, including the tax advisory business noted in Item 10 above.
-Any such referrals are made
+Clients are under no obligation

-solely for the convenience of our clients, and they are free to use any provider of their choice.
-FVIM receives
+to use any referred provider and are free to select any service provider of their choosing.
+FVIM receives no

 ITEM 15 - CUSTODY

-FVIM’s client accounts are held by Schwab, a qualified custodian.
-In general, except to withdraw fees and
+FVIM’s client accounts are held by Charles Schwab & Co., Inc. (“Schwab”), a qualified custodian.
+FVIM does

-Clients are typically provided with account statements directly from Schwab at least quarterly.
-In order to
+Clients are provided account statements directly from Schwab at least quarterly.
+FVIM urges clients to

 ITEM 16 - INVESTMENT DISCRETION